dzirbel/kotify/README.md

 After installing, the application will request permission from Spotify to read and modify your library.
 This one-time process will open Spotify in your web browser, and uses the [OAuth protocol](https://oauth.net/2/).
-You may need to log in to Spotify in your web browser to grant permission, but you do not need to provide your Spotify password to Kotify.
+You may need to log in to Spotify in your web browser to grant permission, but you will never need to provide your Spotify password to Kotify.
 You may remove Kotify's access at any time on Spotify's [Manage Apps](https://www.spotify.com/us/account/apps/) page.

-Once installed and authorized, Kotify can replace using Spotify's desktop client.
+Once installed and authorized, Kotify can replace using Spotify's desktop client for browsing and organizing your Spotify library.
 However, Kotify cannot directly play music from Spotify.
 You'll need to keep Spotify's client (or another device, like a phone) running in the background through which Kotify can play music.

 ### Installation